Walls101/Project2/README.md

-Paul Paredes
-DGM 1600 002
-Project2
+# This is Paul's Personal Portfolio

+### This is where I'm collecting all my cool DGM 1600 projects!

+:smile
+:sunglasses: